-Published in Science in 2015 (OA), the TOP guidelines include eight modular standards, each with three levels of increasing stringency.
+Published in Science in 2015 (OA), the Transparency and Openness Promotion guidelines include eight modular standards, each with three levels of increasing stringency.
 Journals select which of the eight transparency standards they wish to adopt for their journal, and select a level of implementation for each standard.
 These features provide flexibility for adoption depending on disciplinary variation, but simultaneously establish community standards.

 Standards: Data Citation | Data, Materials, and Code Transparency | Design and Analysis | Preregistration | Replication

 Join the Over 850 Journals that are Implementing TOP